rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

     Note: Mail will still deliver to your mailboxes and will be available after the migration completes.

-3. Migrations are not instant and require many hours to complete.
+3. Migrations take time to complete.
 However, we will notify you if anything occurs that will prolong the migration.

     - Factors that affect the duration of your migration:
         - Number of mailbox items.
 Each item is processed individually so the more items in a mailbox, the more individual processes to complete.